 Over the last two years, I’ve been traveling the country talking to government and nonprofit leaders teaching them how to align their culture, mission, and measures for ultimate organizational impact.
-Based on these conversations, I have noticed the following six shifts emerging as things that will shape the future of the sector.
+Based on these conversations, I have noticed the following six shifts emerging as things that will shape the future of the sector, one of which is centered on data collection.

 - Redefining Accountability